-THE TED AND LORETTA ROGERS FOSTER CARE TRANSITION PROGRAM
+THE TED AND LORETTA ROGERS FOSTER CARE COMFORT KIT PROGRAM

 “Getting my backpack helped me feel better when I was really scared.
 It had my teddy and some of my things in it.”